ryliu07/firstalert/README.md

 ## Variables

-- n = Number of columns of the matrix A
+- n = Number of rows of the matrix A
-- m = Number of rows of the matrix A
+- m = Number of columns of the matrix A
 - d = Type of major scheme during computation: 0 Row-Major, 1 Column-Major
-- r = The number of the nodes used to execute the program
+- r = The number of nodes used to execute the program

 ## Makefile